futurice/windows-app-development-best-practices/README.md

 # Good practices in Windows apps development

 Lessons learned from Windows 8.x and Windows Phone 8.x app developers around the world, maintained by [Futurice](http://futurice.com/).
-Avoid reinventing the wheel by following these guidelines.
 If you are interested in iOS or Android development, be sure to check our [**iOS**](https://github.com/futurice/ios-good-practices) and [**Android**](https://github.com/futurice/android-best-practices) documents as well.

 To keep this document easily approachable, it aims to be concise and practical: Each subtitle is an actual practice and contains short, but very practical description of what to do and what not to do.
 Some reasoning is included, but more detailed explanations and discussions are only included as external links.

-Feedback is welcomed!
+Feedback and contributions are wholeheartedly welcomed!
 Feel free to fork and send a pull request, or just participate in the discussion at [Issues](https://github.com/futurice/win-client-dev-good-practices/issues).

 -----------------------------